 - What are the things that have real value to you?

 These questions can reveal a lot about yourself and your partner and make way for much greater understanding and intimacy between you.

 The discussion might sound like this:

-You: I’m curious what buying the new car means to you.
+You: I’m curious about what buying the new car means to you.

 Partner: It is a symbol of my recent success and hard work.
-When I’m in it, I feel a million dollars, and I imagined driving us up the coast in it and going on a great holiday.
+I feel like a million dollars when I’m in it, and I imagine driving us up the coast in it and going on a great holiday.

 You: I wonder where that meaning came from?

 Partner: Oh, when my dad got his promotion when I was 13, he got a new car, and we drove all over town in it and went to a drive-in movie from then on, every Saturday night.
 It changed our family life and brought us closer together.